mitcho/colloq/README.md

 1. Copy `colloq` into your web directory.
 	Some Apache details in case there is trouble: the relevant directory should be given `AuthOverride All` so that the `htaccess` file will work properly, and `DirectoryIndex` should include `index.php`.
 2. Set up authentication.
-Authentication is done via [Apache HTTP basic password authentication](https://wiki.apache.org/httpd/PasswordBasicAuth).
+	- Authentication is done via [Apache HTTP basic password authentication](https://wiki.apache.org/httpd/PasswordBasicAuth).
 Following the instructions there, use the `htpasswd` utility to create a passwords file in a directory which is readable by the server but not by the world.
-Register all your users and passwords there. *Usernames should be email addresses.*
+Register all your users and passwords there.
+Usernames should be email addresses.
+	- Edit the `.htaccess` file so that the `AuthUserFile` directive points towards your passwords file.
 3. Create a MySQL database and load the code `SCHEMA.sql` which will set up the requisite tables.
 4. Edit the `config.php` file.
 Some highlights:
 	- the variable `$phase` is used to switch between different phases of the nomination and voting process